- Live Rates

 Yet viruses have a funny way of outsmarting even the most talented researchers at times.
 Accordingly, there may be many more months of masks, distancing and other restrictions before commerce can resume unfettered.

-Such future ambiguity can affect companies in their plans to re-hire, businesses in their designs for expansion, and those who depend on interstate commerce when out-of-state quarantines are imposed.
+Such future ambiguity can affect companies in their plans to hire, businesses in their designs for expansion, and those who depend on interstate commerce.
 This means that investment is curtailed, deliveries are delayed and furloughed workers remain so indefinitely.

-Those who are fortunate enough to still have jobs and meet lender guidelines can exploit the widespread uneasiness and make their purchase move sooner rather than later.
+Those who have a steady income and meet lender guidelines can make their purchase move sooner rather than later.
 This does not mean you lack sympathy for the hardships of others.
 It is more a recognition that the present situation favors action over hesitation.

 Recognizing the ways in which a sellers’ market can work to the buyer’s benefit does not, at any rate, negate the law of supply and demand.
-While many prospective buyers have opted to sit out the competition until COVID passes, the market is still weighted heavily with those seeking to purchase.
+While many prospective buyers have opted to sit out the competition, the market is still weighted heavily with those seeking to purchase.
 Furthermore, they are doing everything you are doing to gain an edge.

 This is not to discourage anyone resolved to buy.
 Rather, this is the reality you must confront in order to be successful in your quest.
 On the one hand, sellers must be reasonable because lenders frown on their borrowers paying prices above the appraised value.
 The flip side is that owners can demand as much as reason will allow.